Why Good Teachers Quit and Change Jobs

 Obstacles To TeachingClick thumbnail to view full-size

-(1) A constant battle with the administration, including submitting weekly lesson plans for examination and approval.
+A constant battle with the administration, including submitting weekly lesson plans for examination and approval, with many re-writes.
 This red tape entanglement holds up educators' work and the students' progress.

 Teachers often feel that they are being directed to "teach to the test", with emphasis placed only upon memorization of facts instead of on active learning, which is effective learning.